qkewq/libhasht/README.md

 `EHASHFFAIL`: There was an error when trying to hash the key.

-`ETRUNCATED`: Returned by `ht_lookup` if the buffer provided by the caller is smaller than the value and the value was truncated.
+`ETRUNCATED`: Returned by `ht_lookup` if the value was truncated to fit in the buffer provided by the user.

+The `ht_strerror` function converts these error codes to readable strings for reporting.

 ### EXAMPLE